PLMUN-CITCS/2025-OBJPROG-LAB002/README.md

    - Observe the output.
 Notice how counter and Counter have different values, proving that Java is case-sensitive.

    **Java Programming Best Practices:**
-- Use descriptive variable names (e.g., studentAge instead of just age).
+   - Descriptive Naming: Choose variable names that clearly indicate their purpose (e.g., studentAge instead of age).
+This makes your code easier to read and understand.
-- Follow Java naming conventions (camelCase for variables: studentAge, itemPrice).
-- Add comments to your code to explain what it does (we haven't added many here, but it's a good habit to get into!).
+   - Camel Case: Follow Java's camelCase convention for variable names.
+Start with a lowercase letter, and capitalize the first letter of each subsequent word (e.g., itemPrice, studentName).
+   - Case Sensitivity Matters: Java is case-sensitive. counter and Counter are treated as completely different variables.
+Be mindful of capitalization.
+   - Comments: While the exercise didn't heavily emphasize them, get into the habit of adding comments to explain your code.
+This is crucial for maintainability and collaboration.
+Even simple comments help!
+   - Data Types: Use the appropriate data type for your variables (e.g., int for whole numbers, double for decimals, String for text).
+   - Consistent Indentation: Although not explicitly in the instructions, consistent indentation greatly improves readability.
+Most IDEs will automatically handle this for you.

    **Step-by-Step Instructions:**